-The annual internship stipend across all consortium sites is \$45,000.
+The annual internship stipend across all consortium sites is \$51,000.
+All interns also receive a one-time housing/relocation stipend of \$1,000.

 As employees of Sanford Health, all interns will receive comparable health benefits (medical, dental, vision), as well as paid time off.
 Additional benefits include the use of the Sanford Health virtual library resource, access to Sanford's Employee Assistance Program (EAP), Sanford Wellness benefits discount, and Continuing Education (CE) reimbursement.
 Interns will also be reimbursed for some travel-related expenses incurred during travel for mandatory, off-site training activities.
 For more information about eligible reimbursements, please see the Travel Reimbursement policy.
+Finally, interns are eligible for an additional scholarship in exchange for participating in an internal professional development program at Sanford Health that is designed for trainees in medical education.